Labour Law Numbered 4857

 - Violation of the obligation to notify the establishment

-Article 98.
-The employer or employer’s representative who acts in violation of the obligation to give notification about the establishment as indicated in Article 3 of this Act shall be liable to a fine of fifty million liras per employee.
+ARTICLE 98 - The employer or employer's representative who acts in violation of the obligation to notify the establishment as indicated in Article 3 of this Act shall be liable to a fine of fifty million Turkish Liras per employee.